What our Biomass and Biofuels lesson plan includes

-BIOMASS AND BIOFUEL LESSON PLAN WORKSHEETS
+BIOMASS AND BIOFUELS LESSON PLAN WORKSHEETS

-The Biomass and Biofuel lesson plan includes three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
+The Biomass and Biofuels lesson plan includes three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
 Each worksheet helps reinforce students’ comprehension of the lesson material and allows them to demonstrate what they learned in different ways.
 Refer to the guidelines on the classroom procedure page to determine when to distribute the hand outs to the class.

 ALTERNATIVE FUELS POSTER ACTIVITY WORKSHEET